danchoi/docrails_kindle/README.markdown

 [mobi]:https://github.com/danchoi/docrails_kindle/raw/master/mobi/rails-guide.2012-01-18.mobi

-To generate the Rails Guides ebook yourself, read on.
+But to keep up with updates to the Rails Guides, you may want to periodically generate the Rails Guides ebook yourself.
+For this, please read on.

 ## Install